deburky/RP-2023/README.md

 ![Image](images/photo_02.png)

 <p><span style="font-family: Karma, sans-serif;">Denis is a risk practitioner specializing in credit risk modeling and consumer lending, a technical writer and a loyal fan of the Python language.
 The author is committed to making open-source tools more accessible to the community.
-For updates and additional tips, you can follow me on <a href="https://www.linkedin.com/in/denisburakov">LinkedIn</a>.</span></p>
+For updates and additional tips, feel free to get in touch with me on <a href="https://www.linkedin.com/in/denisburakov">LinkedIn</a>.</span></p>

 <style>
   .two-columns {